saltstack/salt/doc/topics/tutorials/intro_scale.rst

 already been accepted, the framework is being tested and parameters change frequently in the masters configuration file.

-Upon a service restart, the salt-master generates a new key-pair to encrypt its publications with, but the minions dont yet know about the masters new public key.
+Upon a service restart, the salt-master generates a new AES-key to encrypt its publications with, but the minions don't yet know about the masters new AES-key.
 When the first job after the masters restart is published, the minions realize, that they have received a publication they can not decrypt and try to re-auth themselves on the master.

-Because all minions always receive all publications, every single one who can not decrypt the publication, will try to re-auth immediately, causing thousands of minions trying to re-auth at once.
+Because all minions always receive all publications, every single minion who can not decrypt a/the publication, will try to re-auth immediately, causing thousands of minions trying to re-auth at once.
 This can be avoided by setting the